pyeventsourcing/eventsourcing/README.md

 * Abstract base class for stored event repository

+    * Method to get all domain events in the order they occurred

-    * Method to get all domain events for given entity ID
+    * Method to get all domain events for given entity ID, in the order they occurred

     * Method to get all domain events for given domain event topic